radar/ryanbigg.com/_posts/2011-04-11-whodunit-devise-omniauth-oauth-or-github.markdown

 (If it wasn't obvious enough: my previous blog post about Rails 3.1 in Action is an April Fools joke.
 If Rails 3.1 is released before Rails 3 in Action goes to print, Rails 3 in Action will most likely contain the 3.1 updates necessary)

 I'm currently writing what is the final chapter in Rails 3 in Action and I'm pretty excited about it.
 It's the "Alternative Authentication" chapter, Chapter 14.
 It's not to say there are 14 chapters in the book... there aren't.
-There's seventeen chapters two, maybe three appendicies.
+There's seventeen chapters and two, maybe three appendicies.
 This happens to be the last chapter I have to work on and its number is 14.

 When I begun writing the book back near the end of April last year I sketched out the idea of this chapter thinking it would be a good thing to show people because a lot of people seem to struggle (myself included) in setting up alternative means of authentication using OAuth (and OpenID, etc.) providers.
 I personally had no idea what I was going to do write in it at that point in time, but that's how I've been writing the book thus far and it's turned out pretty alright I hear.